chgibb/solid-waddle/docs/Use_Cases.md

 7. User is redirected to status page

 *Alternate flow of events:*
-2a.
-User is an administrator, and is provided with a registration form 2a1.
-User is asked for:
- * Email
- * First Name
- * Last Name

 5a.
 Information is invalid
 5a1.
 Error message is displayed with the problem (e.g. not @lakehead email) 5a2.
 User given chance to correct their entry